rubzip/2048/README.md

 $\displaystyle \dfrac{punt}{punt_{max})} \in [0,1]$

 #### Num of Zeros
+How many zeroes there are on grid over a maximal amount.
 $\displaystyle \dfrac{num_{zeros}}{max_{zeros})} \in [0,1]$

 #### Distribution
+How well distributed there are boxes (ideally the frequency of every number is 1 excepting 0).
 $\displaystyle 2 - \frac{1}{N}\sum_{i=1}^{N}f_{i}$

 $\displaystyle \left \{ x_{i}: f_{i} \ \ \ \forall x_{i} \neq 0 \right \}$